madgik/exareme2/documentation/algorithms-user-guide.md

 # Intro

-This guide will walk you through the process of writing federated algorithms using Exareme.
-Exareme's focus is primarily on machine learning and statistical algorithms, but the framework is so general as to allow any type of algorithm to be implemented, provided that the input data is scattered across multiple decentralized data sources.
+This guide will walk you through the process of writing federated algorithms using Exaflow.
+Exaflow's focus is primarily on machine learning and statistical algorithms, but the framework is so general as to allow any type of algorithm to be implemented, provided that the input data is scattered across multiple decentralized data sources.

 ## System Overview

-Exareme consists of multiple services distributed across remote workers.
+Exaflow consists of a controller service plus worker services distributed across remote sites.
 There are multiple local workers and a single global worker.
-Local workers host primary data sources, while the global worker is responsible for receiving data from local workers and perform global computations.
+Local workers host primary data sources, while the global worker performs global computations coordinated by the controller.

 # Getting started